marjiasdk/Personal-Website/README.md

 * HTML: Used for creating the structure and content of the web pages.
 * CSS: Used for styling the web pages and providing visual effects.
 * JavaScript: Used for adding interactivity and dynamic features to the website.
-* React: Used as the JavaScript framework to build reusable UI components and manage the website's state.
 * Bootstrap: Used as a CSS framework to provide responsive design, grid system, and pre-built components.

 ## License